AJV304/Thesis/README.md

 Following those steps should ensure that analysis are replicated using the same software as in the original analysis.

 2. Run the `Thesis.qmd`
 Only one script needs to be rendered in order to reproduce the results.
-The `Thesis.qmd` file can be found under the `Manuscript` folder.
-Open this file in RStudio and render it.
+The `Thesis.qmd` file can be found in the `Manuscript` directory.
+Open this file in RStudio and click on render.
 This should run all scripts found in the `Scripts` folder and print the output in one pdf file.
 Running the script might take a bit longer the first time due to packages needing to be installed or updated.
 Dynamic referencing was used in the file wherever possible to ensure reproducible and accurate results.
 This means inline code was used to report statistics and values instead of hardcoding the numbers.
 This .qmd runs all the scripts available in the `Scripts` folder on this repository.
-The only exception is that the data is not generated but is read from the saved data sets, available in the `Data` folder.
+The only exception is that the data is not generated from the data generation scripts but is read from the saved data sets, available in the `Data` folder.
 If you wish to generate the data yourself, this can be done.
 In that case:
 - Open the `Thesis.qmd` file in RStudio.
 - Go to Chunk 5: Generating the data.
 - Remove the # before #source("../Scripts/01_datageneration/datageneration.R")